ttlew/conversation/dialog-build.md

 Using slots produces a more natural dialog flow between the user and the bot, and is easier for you to manage than trying to collect the information by using many separate nodes.

+### How slots work

+Here's what you do:

+- Add a slot for each piece of information that you want to collect.
+- Write a prompt that elicits the piece of the information from the user.
+- Identify the type of information you want to extract from the user's answer.
+- Provide a name for the context variable in which the user's answer will be stored.
+- Provide a Found response that is displayed when the user answers the question as expected.
+- Provide a Not found response that is displayed when the user does not answer the question as expected.
+Here, you can clarify what you need.
+- Add a node-level response that indicates that you have received all the information you need.

+The service cycles through the prompts for each slot to ask for the missing information, and saves the answers as they are provided.
+It repeats the process until all of the slots are filled, meaning that all of the slot context variables contain valid values.

 #### Adding slots

 1. Identify the units of information that you want to collect.
 For example, to order a pizza for someone, you might want to collect the following information: